ponga2112/websec-ctf-for-n00bs/README.md

 # websec-ctf-for-n00bs
-This project is a Web Application that presents to Non-Engineers (n00bs) a Capture the Flag (CTF) game to facilitate the learning of basic Web Application Seurity concepts.
-Users will be guided through a series of Chanllenges (with significant hand-holding) where by activities will be presented on topics such as Cross-Site Scripting (XSS), SQL Injection, and other realted topics.
+This project is a Web Application that presents to Non-Engineers (n00bs) a Capture the Flag (CTF) game to facilitate the learning of basic Web Application Security concepts.
+Users will be guided through a series of Challenges (with significant hand-holding) where by activities will be presented on topics such as Cross-Site Scripting (XSS), SQL Injection, and other related topics.
 Users will read descriptions of common web vulnerabilities and be given the chance to practice in exploiting them.
-If the user succesfully triggers the exploit, that particular "Flag" will be captured.
+If the user successfully triggers the exploit, that particular "Flag" will be captured.
 Users can feel good about capturing flags and learning something -- Developers can feel good about spreading awareness about Web Security.

 ## Overview
 * This app is a fork of https://github.com/rishavs/vanillajs-spa